-As a plane wave front passes through a gap or slit in a barrier, each point on the wave front that moves through the slit generates a new critical wave front.
+As a plane wave front passes through a gap or slit in a barrier, each point on the wave front that moves through the slit generates a new circular wave front.
 If the gap or slit is large relative to the wavelength, the circular wave fronts combine to form a new plane wave front.
-If the gap or slit is small relative to the wavelength, the part of the wave front that moves through the wavelength, the part of the wave front that moves through the property of the same property of the property
+If the gap or slit is small relative to the wavelength, the part of the wave front that moves through the slit is less like a plane wave and more like a circular wave.
+The spreading of a circular wave created as a wave front moves through a slit as shown in Figure 3.1 is called diffraction.

-- 1. Mount the light source onto its rod at the back edge of the ripple tank. - Pour a small amount of water into the tank and adjust the feet on the legs of the tank to level the tank. - Place the long straight barriers in the middle of the tank and add about 800 mL of water to the tank (or enough water so that the water level is about halfway up the long straight barrier.) - Use a rod and base to support the ripple generator and position the generator over the midpoint of one side of the ripple tank.
-Plug the light source into the ripple generator and connect the ripple generator to its power adapter. - Connect the plane wave dipper to the ripple arms.
-Adjust the ripple generator until the bottom of the plane wave dipper is barely in contact with the surface of the water. - Set the light source to 'STROBE'.
-Set the ripple generator to 20 Hz and the amplitude to slightly less than half of maximum. - Place a sheet of paper directly under the ripple tank so you will be able to sketch the images of the waves that are projected onto the sheet by the light source.
+- 1. Mount the light source onto its rod at the back edge of the ripple tank. - 2.
+Pour a small amount of water into the tank and adjust the feet on the legs of the tank to level the tank. - 3.
+Place the long straight barriers in the middle of the tank and add about 800 mL of water to the tank (or enough water so that the water level is about halfway up the long straight barrier.) - 4.
+Use a rod and base to support the ripple generator and position the generator over the midpoint of one side of the ripple tank.
+Plug the light source into the ripple generator and connect the ripple generator to its power adapter. - 5.
+Connect the plane wave dipper to the ripple arms.
+Adjust the ripple generator until the bottom of the plane wave dipper is barely in contact with the surface of the water. - 6.
+Set the light source to 'STROBE'.
+Set the ripple generator to 20 Hz and the amplitude to slightly less than half of maximum. - 7.
+Place a sheet of paper directly under the ripple tank so you will be able to sketch the images of the waves that are projected onto the sheet by the light source.

-Tip: Make sure that the plane wave dipper is in contact with the water
+Tip: Make sure that the plane wave dipper is in contact with the water evenly over its length.